Why My Appraisal Evaluation Is Unbiased, Thoughtful and Credible

-I am accredited (tested in connoisseurship and appraisal science) by the American Society of Appraisers and the Appraisers Association of America, the two most respected appraisal organizations in the world.
+I am accredited (tested in connoisseurship and appraisal science) by the American Society of Appraisers, the Appraisers Association of America, and the International Society of Appraisers, the three most well-respected appraisal organizations in the world.
 I have also been active on the ASA Northern NJ Chapter Board of Directors for a decade.
 For advanced education, I completed an NYU Appraisal Studies Certification.
 All appraisers must keep their designations current through a re-accreditation process that requires a minimum of 20 hours of education per year.
 I remain up-to-date on the most current movements in the marketplace by reading anything and everything related to the arts and antiques field, including auction results.
 I research and study, study, study!!

 Additionally, I’ve met and befriended gallerists, auction and museum specialists, and academics in the arts field and they answer my phone calls.
 My professional relationships are important to you, because it means YOU have access to the most current and relevant market information about your special and unique objects.
 A Magnusson appraisal draws upon all of this knowledge to give you the most credible evaluation of your property possible.